Do's And Don'ts for Moving With Pets in Memphis

 DON’T stray from your usual walking and feeding routine if you can at all help it.
 Sticking to your pet’s daily routine before moving and continuing it as seamlessly as you can once you have moved will make the transition a lot more manageable and help your pets feel much more at ease.
 If you’re having a hard time making regular walks happen in the business of moving and getting settled in, check into pet walking services in your new area.
 Sites like Rover can help you meet and connect with willing pet walkers near you.

-Making your move in Memphis with The JudyMac Team of Crye-Leike Realtors
+Make your move in Memphis with The JudyMac Team of Crye-Leike Realtors

 For more advice on reducing stress for you and your pets on moving day, you can always speak with your vet on how to best keep your cats, dogs, or other assorted animals safe and calm from Point A to Point B. If you aren’t from the Memphis area, check out some of our highly recommended vets in the area, such as The Pet Hospitals (with multiple locations), Forest Hill Animal Hospital, and Germantown Animal Hospital (JudyMac’s favorite and long-time vet).
-These are an excellent first stop in your new neighborhood, and they will be able to give you advice on how to help your animals adjust to their new home so they will be able to enjoy it in the years to come.
+These are excellent first stops in your new neighborhood, and they will be able to give you advice on how to help your animals adjust to their new home so they will be able to enjoy it in the years to come.
 We wish you and your pets the best of luck in your upcoming move!